Looking for some inspiration for where to travel in January? In this article, we share some amazing American National Parks to visit in January!

 Good to know: For this inspirational post for National Parks to visit in January, we also asked the opinions of other travel writers.
 They share some of their favorite American National Parks that they visited in January and offer experience-based tips for your trip.
+We also included some of our personal suggestions.
 Take a look!

-PRO TIP: If you are visiting several National Parks, make sure to get an annual pass.
-It’s called America the Beautiful Pass and costs 80 USD for the whole family traveling in the same vehicle.
+PRO TIP: If you are visiting several National Parks, make sure to get an annual America the Beautiful Pass.
+You can buy it online or at any park.
+It costs 80 USD for the whole family traveling in the same vehicle.
 It’s valid in all National Parks and 2,000 federal recreation sites across the United States for one year from the month of purchase.

 These are some nice National Parks to visit in January:

 1. Biscayne National Park

 - Where to stay: The closest place to stay is Homestead, FL from where you can take tours to the islands.
 Otherwise, stay in Miami, which is very close by.